henrytseng/dataobject-parser/README.md

 A nodejs module designed to parse an Object hash transposing between dot-notation and a structured heirarchy of Objects/Arrays.

-Translating code between

 ## TL;DR

 String programming should be avoided.

-This module was a quick work around to store our [MongoDb](http://www.mongodb.org/) documents in [Backbone.js](http://backbonejs.org/) models.
+This module generally exists as a quick work around.
+We original developed it to store our [MongoDb](http://www.mongodb.org/) documents in [Backbone.js](http://backbonejs.org/) models.
 Our Backbonejs.model dispatched events from data in a complex hierarchal structure.

+Using this tool simplified our models so that we could just use one model with the subdocuments laid out in a hash with dot-notation.
+In our application we've overwritten the Backbonejs.sync to parse the data before sending/receiving.

 ## Installation